nashville-software-school/bangazon-inc/book-3-web-api/chapters/EF_INTRO.md

 JsonException: A possible object cycle was detected which is not supported.
 This can either be due to a cycle or if the object depth is larger than the maximum allowed depth of 32.
 ```

-This error results from trying to _serialize_ an object that contains a circular reference (a.k.a. a _cycle_).
+This error results from trying to convert a C# object to JSON (a.k.a _serialize the object_) when that object contains a circular reference (a.k.a. a _cycle_).
 In this case a `Post` contains `Comment`s and each `Comment` contains a `Post`.

 Inside C# code such a cycle isn't a problem.
 However, it is a problem when we try to serialize the C# object to JSON.
 JSON simply _cannot_ represent object cycles.
 It's not possible.

-To fix this, we must configure ASP.NET Core's serialization settings.
+To fix this, we can configure ASP.NET Core's serialization settings.
 Update the `ConfigureServices` method in the `Startup` class to configure `ReferenceLoopHandling` to ignore cycles.

 ```cs
 public void ConfigureServices(IServiceCollection services)